Two-pink-deckchairs-on-lawn

 4. The right information in the hero section

-The hero section, also known as the area ‘above the fold’ is the top portion of your landing page.
-This is the first thing your visitors see when your site loads, and before they scroll down, so it’s important that it gives them all the information they need.
+The hero section, also known as the area ‘above the fold’, is the top portion of your landing page.
+This is the first thing your visitors see when your site loads, so it’s important it gives them all the information they need.

 • A clear and compelling headline